 Note: I once caught a glimpse of the Brockengespenst when flying (Air Berlin) from the island of Sylt to Berlin.
 I had a window seat and noticed the shadow of the plane encircled by a rainbow.
 It disappeared before I had the chance to reach for my iPhone. [sigh] But I did get to see it.

 RAINBOW TREES OF HAWAII

 When visiting Waipio Valley, on the Big Island of Hawaii, I happened to walk by a colorful tree.
-What I didn’t know, at the time, was that the tree, was a rainbow tree or rainbow Eucalyptus tree which grows in Hawaii (and a few other places on) and is the most colorful tree on Earth.
+What I didn’t know, at the time, was that the tree was a rainbow tree or rainbow Eucalyptus tree which grows in Hawaii (and a few other places) and is the most colorful tree on Earth.